The San Jose Sharks pummeled the Nashville Predators on Thursday, 5-0, to advance to the NHL Western Conference Finals.

-The SAP Center was buzzing even before the opening drop, as the Sharks were riding a four-game home winning streak dating back to Game Four against Los Angeles.
-When the famous shark head dropped to the ice and Martin Jones led his team through it onto the ice, the electricity was sensational.
+The SAP Center was buzzing even before the opening drop, as the Sharks were riding a four-game home winning streak dating back to Game Four of the Los Angeles Kings series.
+When Martin Jones led his team through the famous shark head amidst 19,000 screaming fans, the electricity was sensational.
 San Jose had arrived.

 The Sharks had outscored Nashville 13-5 combined in their previous three home games, and struck first midway through the opening frame on the power play.
 Captain Joe Pavelski scored his ninth goal of the playoffs on a tic-tac-toe play that started above the circle with Joe Thornton, went below the goal line to Patrick Marleau, and finished with a one-timer in the slot.
 It was a quintessential expression of a Sharks power play unit clicking on all cylinders.

 When Joel Ward scored later in the first period to give the Sharks a cushion, they could have called the game then.
 Logan Couture tacked on a goal before fans had returned to their seats in the second period, and Thornton did the same in the third.
 Marleau joined in to boost the lead to 5-0, and Jones stopped 12 Nashville shots in the third.